-Services provided to persons enrolled in the waiver who are unable to care for themselves that are furnished on a short-term basis because of the absence or need for relief of those individuals who normally provide care for the person.

-Federal financial participation is not to be claimed for the cost of room and board except when provided as part of respite care furnished in a facility approved by the State that is not a private residence, including a Medicaid enrolled group home, or other community care residential facility approved by the State that is not a private residence.
+Services provided to participants unable to care for themselves that are furnished on a short-term basis because of the absence or need for relief of those persons who normally provide care for the participant.
+Federal financial participation is not be claimed for the cost of room and board except when provided as part of respite care furnished in a facility approved by the State that is not a private residence.
 Respite services may cover the range of activities associated with the Personal Care Aide role or the Homemaker role.
-These include, but are not limited to the following activities:
+These include:

-a.
-Basic personal care such as bathing, grooming, and assistance with toileting or bedpan use;

-b.
-Assistance with prescribed, self-administered medication;

-c.
-Meal preparation in accordance with dietary guidelines and other cultural/religious dietary restrictions, and assistance with eating;

-d.
-Household tasks related to keeping the recipient's living areas in a condition that promotes the recipient's health, comfort, and safety; and e.
+- a.
+Basic personal care such as bathing, grooming, and assistance with toileting or bedpan use; - b.
+Assistance with prescribed, self-administered medication; - c.
+Meal preparation and assistance with eating; - d.
+Household tasks related to keeping the recipient's living areas in a condition that promotes the recipient's health, comfort, and safety; and - e.
 Accompanying the recipient to medically related appointments.